Question: Hi HPA – just what exactly is the MCAT?

 Question: Hi HPA – I saw online that MCAT registration starts next week for January, April and May exams.
 Do you have recommendations on which date to choose if I’m planning to apply next summer?
 I’m a junior MOL major taking Biochemistry right now and PHY 108 next spring (I have AP credit in Physics but I’m not sure that my background is that strong).

 Question: I am a premed Mol Bio junior hoping to take a year off before I go to medical school.
-It would be nice to spend a year not studying - of course, I would make sure that I was doing something "useful" like research.
-Now, can I take my MCATs this summer (before my senior year) and then apply to medical school during my year off?
-Or do I have to do everything before I graduate (take MCATs, apply) and then defer a year?
-I'm not sure what medical schools think about students who apply a year after they've completed their undergrad education.
+When should I take my MCATs?
+Can I take them after I graduate?
 Also, what if I decide to take my MCATs during my year off?
 Is that possible?
 See, I am not quite sure if I really want to go to medical school yet, and it seems that most people by their junior year have already taken the MCATs at least once.
 Since I am uncertain, however, I would like to space everything out - studies at Princeton are hectic enough already without having to worry about taking the MCATs!

 Registering for the MCAT